Sour Cream Coffee Cake

 In a bowl: Whisk the first 4 ingredients and set aside.

 In a mixer beat together the butter, sugar, and oil until fluffy.
 Add eggs one at a time beating well after each addition.
-Note: I tried to decrease the sugar and it really tasted a bit bland.

-Then, add sour cream, vanilla, beat lightly.
+Then, add sour cream, and vanilla, and beat lightly.

 Add the flour mixture slowly, and beat until combined.